ckfinancedefi/docs/docs/get-started/get-started-bsc.md

 ## Guides for using CK Finance features

-Once you have a wallet set up and connected to PancakeSwap, feel free to check our other how to guides below.
+Once you have a wallet set up and connected to CK Finance, feel free to check our other how to guides below.

 [How to Trade](https://docs.ck.app/docs/products/exchange/)